Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 The next step was to create the 'home' app in which my 'index' and other frontend page views would be rendered from.
 After setting up my first app view, if working, the 'index.html' should render 'We Are Working' as a bootstrap success class.
 This helped with making sure not only the app view was working but also Bootstrap and the JS script tags.
 - Insert screen shot of We Are Working

+After setting up all my functionality, I could start to build the homepage.
+My first stage was to create a basic template using Bootstrap and some basic HTML.
+The process started by making a header for nav links, search bar and logo, the main banner image container and the basic 'Shop Now' button.
+Once all these components were working and in place, I linked my **base.css** style sheet to the **base.html** file and styled the content.
+Below is an image of the groundwork used to build the homepage:
+- insert image homepage_basic

 ## HTML CSS and Python validation checks

 ### HTML